Home

 You are heartily encouraged to join the fun and festive Community Conservation Bees in Brentwood Heights.
 The Friends of Dr. E.W.
 Coffin Society will again be hosting regular conservation bees throughout the growing season in Whispering Woods and the Centennial Natureground, caring for our native and reclaimed rough fescue prairie spaces right here in our shared community.

-Please join us, whether for a few minutes or a few hours, during any or all of the following 10 events during July and August.
-Stewardship first is encouraged, but don’t let that stop you from coming to the Potlucks!
+Please join us, whether for a few minutes or a few hours, during any or all of the following 12 events during June, July, and August.

 Meet at the Prairie Amphitheatre in Whispering Woods, just off Brenner Drive NW, or in the adjacent Centennial Natureground on the west side of Dr. Coffin School, at 5615 Barrett Drive NW.
 Dress for the weather, and for gardening!
 Although there will be some gloves and hand tools available to share, it would be helpful if you brought your own.
 We will be working in both Whispering Woods and the Centennial Natureground.
-Arrive and assist as you’re willing and able, and please BYO H 2O.
+Arrive and assist as you’re willing and able, and please BYO H2O.

 YOUTH OPPORTUNITIES: